Ssururx/TissueMethylomeClock/02_data_loading_qc_exploration/README.md

 * **Cleaned Metadata:** Corrected age labels and filtered sample lists.
 * **QC Reports:** A full summary of every sample removed and why.

-The data is fully cleaned and standardized.
-Making the project ready for **Step 3: Feature Selection**.
+The data is fully cleaned and standardize, making the project ready for **Step 3: Feature Selection**.